Super-resolution Airy disk microscopy of individual color centers in diamond: Experimental Details

 \subsection{SAM measurements}

-Here we provide the measurement parameters (laser power and pulse duration) used to perform Super-resolution Airy disk Microscopy (SAM) on nitrogen vacancy (NV) centers as depicted in measurement sequence Fig.~1(b) of the main text, which is similar to the ``Spatial Photogeneration and Capture of chargE'' (SPaCE) sequence recently used with longer depletion pulses and at larger displacements to study charge dynamics in diamond \cite{Gardill2021}.
+Here we provide the measurement parameters (laser power and pulse duration) used to perform Super-resolution Airy disk Microscopy (SAM) on nitrogen vacancy (NV) centers as depicted in measurement sequence Fig.~1(b) of the main text.
 The initialization pulse is 1~mW at 515~nm for 10~\textmu s.
 The depletion pulse is 20~mW at 638~nm for a variable duration.
 The readout pulse is 10~\textmu W at 589~nm for 50~ms.

 In the single NV center SAM experiments, we perform single-shot readout of the NV center's charge state, which is assumed to be either NV$^0$ or NV$^-$.
 Under 589~nm readout illumination, the fluorescence of NV$^0$ is less than that of NV$^-$, allowing the charge state of the NV center to be assigned after a single measurement based on whether the recorded number of counts is above or below a predetermined threshold \cite{Shields2015}.
 For the experiments in the main text and the Supplemental Information, our single-shot readout fidelity is approximately 85$\%$.
 The population data shown in the one-dimensional (two-dimensional) SAM experiments in the main text consist of $\sim 100$ ($\sim 5$) averaged single-shot readout measurements per spatial point.